 in insecticides used in fields.
 They have also been used as chemical warfare agents.

-and Black Flag.
-They have been used in insecticides for more than 50 years.
+used in insecticides for more than 50 years.

 If these chemicals get into your body, they can affect how you breathe and can cause